10 Requirements for Screening Tenants in the City of Portland

 4. Income Criteria

-• Income-to-Rent Ratio: Portland landlords can require that an applicant’s income be up to 2 times the rent (2.5 times for households priced less than 80% MFI).
+• Income-to-Rent Ratio: Portland landlords may require that an applicant’s income be up to 2 times the rent (2.5 times for households priced at or below 80% of MFI).
 For applicants using a subsidy, the ratio applies only to the tenant’s portion of the rent.

 • Source of Income: Did you know that source of income is a protected class in the City of Portland?
-That means that rent assistance and public benefits must be considered as proof of income, and landlords cannot discriminate against tenants using Section 8 vouchers.
+That means rent assistance and public benefits must be considered proof of income, and landlords cannot discriminate against tenants who use Section 8 vouchers.

 5. Credit, Criminal, and Rental History